emanuele-f/PCAPdroid/donate.md

-PCAPdroid is brought to you free of charge and, most importantly, open source.
-This means that you can verify it, learn from it and modify it for your needs.
-This is the beauty of open source and free software.
-Our phones contain our life, so it is very important that people can audit what a critical app like PCAPdroid does.

-If you like the app and want to foster future developments, you can donate via one of the methods below.
-Please note that donations are fully voluntary and no refunds are allowed.
+PCAPdroid is a FOSS project brought to you free of charge.
+You can make a free donation to foster future developements via one of the methods below.

-You can get your name into the [donors file](https://github.com/emanuele-f/PCAPdroid/blob/master/DONORS.txt) by [reaching me via email](mailto:black.silver@hotmail.it?subject=PCAPdroid%20donation) before making the donation.
+If you are an enterprise and find this app useful for your business, please consider becoming [an official sponsor of the project](https://github.com/emanuele-f/PCAPdroid/tree/master#sponsors).

 ### PayPal